 Secure websites use HTTPS certificates.
 A lock icon or https:// means you’ve safely connected to the official website.

-In order to make the most effective use of the time your students have on-site, teachers should make arrangements to have their class view the Fort Fisher orientation program prior to their arrival.
-This will not only give your students important historical information ahead of their visit but will also allow time for more hands-on experience at the site.
+In order to make the most effective use of the time your students have on-site, teachers should make arrangements to have their class view the 12-minute Brunswick Town/Fort Anderson orientation program prior to their arrival.
+While this program focuses primarily on the colonial period, it is an excellent starting point to understanding the significance of the site.
+Viewing the orientation program before your visit will allow time for more hands-on experience at the site.
 The video is available on the North Carolina Department of Cultural Resources YouTube channel.

-Students should read the Site Narratives provided in this unit which describe the economics behind blockade running, the importance of Wilmington to the survival of the Confederacy, and the importance of Fort Fisher and the Cape Fear River Defenses to the survival of Wilmington.
-The last three narratives detail the first and second battles at Fort Fisher as well as the advance on Wilmington after the fall of the fort.
+Students should read the Site Narratives provided in this unit which describe the importance of Wilmington and the importance of the Cape Fear River Defenses.
+The resources will also detail the history of Ft.
+Anderson and the intriguing connection between Fort Anderson and Abraham Lincoln.

-Teachers may use the Supplemental Lesson Plans as a pre-visit activity or a stand-alone classroom lesson.
-Classes preparing for a field trip to the site should familiarize themselves with the Site Map and the Glossary of Terms prior to their visit.
+Teachers may use the Lesson Plan Every Picture Tells A Story as a pre-visit or post-visit activity or a stand-alone classroom lesson.
+Classes preparing for a field trip to the site should familiarize themselves with the Glossary of Terms prior to their visit.